-- 4.1 Product 1: Inception Report Based on an inception meeting with the CRFM project management team, FAO/FISH4ACP, Guyana Fisheries Department, the Guyana Association of Trawler Owners and Seafood Processors.
-The Consultant will prepare a report outlining their detail workplan and timelines for the execution of all activities, expected outcomes specific to sections 2.0 and 3.0. - 4.2 Product 2: OSH Status Report Report on current state of OSH across seabob industry and gaps; powerpoint presentation to tripartite actors (government, firms, workers) on findings and importance of OSH. - 4.3 Product 3: National Strategy and Training Manuals National strategy drafted and training manual developed on OSH Risk Assessment and Guidelines for women workers. - 4..4 Product 3: Training Materials Training materials submitted to the CRFM for review to be transmitted to FAO for validation prior to the training sessions. - 4.5 Product 4: Final Technical Report Report on all activities.
+- 4.1 Product 1: Inception Report Based on an inception meeting with the CRFM project management team, FAO/FISH4ACP, Guyana Fisheries Department.
+The Consultant will prepare a report outlining their detailed workplan and timelines for the execution of all activities, expected outcomes specific to sections 2.0 and 3.0. - 4.2 Product 2: OSH Status Report and Revised Draft Manuals Report on current state of OSH across seabob industry and gaps; powerpoint presentation to tripartite actors (government, firms, workers) on findings and importance of OSH and develop a National strategy.
+Updated draft manuals submitted to the CRFM for review and transmittal to FAO. - 4.3 Product 3: National OSH Strategy and Finalised Training Manuals Based on all the data and information from consultations, desktop review and trainings, develop a national strategy for occupational health and safety within the Guyana seabob sector; and training manuals finalised on OSH Risk Assessment with guidelines for women workers, submitted to the CRFM for review and transmittal to FAO. - 4.4 Product 4: Training Materials Based on the finalised training manuals, prepare training materials to be submitted to the CRFM for review to be transmitted to FAO for validation prior to the training sessions. - 4.5 Product 5: Final Technical Report Report on all activities.